MicroEJ/docs/ApplicationDeveloperGuide/debuggerProxy.rst

 A script file named ``vee-memory-dump.mac`` (for IAR) or ``vee-memory-dump.gdb`` (for GDB) is generated into the specified output folder.

-You can now dump the memory of the running Executable using the generated script.
+You can now use this script to dump the memory of the running Executable.

 Dump the memory of the running Executable
 -----------------------------------------